tasmanwebsolutions/htaccess_for_codeigniter/readme.md

 =======================================

 <h4>Read First:</h4>
-<b>Disclaimer:</b> Please note these are just examples some may not work and some may work, it all depends on your codeigniter and server setup.
+<b>Disclaimer:</b> Please note these .htaccess files some may not work and some may work, it all depends on your codeigniter and server setup.
 Not sure if would work on Linux Servers.

-<p>Note: Not sure if these will work on your server if you find one that is not on list please create a pull request and add the htaccess that you would like.
+<p>Note: If you find one that is not on list please create a pull request and add the htaccess that you would like.
 And also add what OS for ie. linux windows etc.</p>

 <h3>Removing index.php from url</h3>